 Crystalized Ginger and Cardamon: 1 1/3 cup crystalized ginger, chopped if in strip form, 1/4-1/2 tsp cardamon, 1/4 tsp cinnamon.
 Add the spices in at the beginning when you are creaming the sugar, vanilla and butter.
 Add the ginger bits towards the end.
 Delicious with teas, cocos, and hot toddy's.

 Nut and Chocolate: 1 tsp lemon or orange zest if you like a slightly more complex taste, added in to the creaming butter stage.
-1 1/3 cup chopped nuts (hazelnuts or almonds are most traditional, yet objectively pecans or walnuts could work as well).
+1 1/3 cup chopped nuts (pistachios, hazelnuts or almonds are most traditional, yet objectively pecans or walnuts could work as well).
 You'll mix in the nuts just before forming the log.
-You can add chocolate chips to the dough instead here; however, part of the chocolate will burn during the second bake.
-I prefer to use chocolate to coat the biscotti once cooled, to prevent any potential bitterness, and then you have this silken chocolate exterior which melts a bit with each dunk.
+You could add chocolate chips to the dough here; however, part of the chocolate will burn during the second bake.
+I prefer to use chocolate to coat the biscotti post second bake, once cooled, to prevent any potential bitterness, and then you have this silken chocolate exterior which melts with each dunk.
 Dark, milk, or white chocolate - is completely up to you.
-As is, these are delightful with coffee, coco, or mulled wine if you are a red wine, chocolate, nut, fruity person.
-For children's coco (or your own) before the chocolate sets, you can also roll them in mini marshmallows, crushed peppermints, crushed malted milk balls, or even red hots.
+As is, these are delightful with coffee, coco, or mulled wine if you are a red wine, chocolate, nut, fruit person.
+For children's coco (or your own) before the chocolate sets, you can also roll them in mini marshmallows and mini chips just to reinforce the over the top chocolate-ness, crushed peppermints, crushed malted milk balls, crushed - insert your favorite candy bar that, I mean, once I tried red hots for a cinnamon chocolate coco experience. **If you are going the peppermint or candy bar, marshmallow route ... you will likely want to forgo the citrus zest.
+The citrus zest when paired with orange zest, glace cherries, pistachios etc... then dipped in dark or white chocolate, this makes sense, and is lovely.
+Orange or lemon zest and red hots or peanut butter cups ... would be wrong.
+Yet, red hots or peanut butter cups with just a vanilla dough and some coco, if you're 8 years old, or 48, how fun.
+This gets to be the playful creative part, the design part, where it can be as simple or complex as you want to go.

 Preheat the oven to 350 degrees F.